mpous/balena-portainer/README.md

 # balena Portainer block

-This is a block that can be used to run Portainer on a Raspberry Pi and get all the benefits of running Portainer and balena along.
+This is a block that can be used to run Portainer on a Raspberry Pi and get all the benefits of running Portainer and balena together.

 ## Add Portainer into your balena fleet